ipfs-inactive/dynamic-data-and-capabilities/README.md

 - Research Cryptographic ACLs (Capabilities Systems) and create building blocks that implement.
 - Apply this research and implementation to products like PeerPad, validating the solutions and defining new problems to be solved.

-## Bi-Weekly Sync
+## Weekly Sync

-Join us on our bi-weekly calls.
+Join us on our weekly calls.
 For that, check out [the global IPFS community calendar](https://calendar.google.com/calendar/embed?src=ipfs.io_eal36ugu5e75s207gfjcu0ae84@group.calendar.google.com&ctz=UTC).
 [Issue describing next meeting](https://github.com/ipfs/dynamic-data-and-capabilities/issues/36).

 ## Current Status